Vertonowsky/Online-Courses/README.md

 ## Summary
-Project consist of many features that are not specified here.
+Consider that this is only a superficial description of the whole application.
+Project consist of many features that haven't been specified here.
 To see all of them please visit [http://146.59.16.44:8080/](http://146.59.16.44:8080/).
 Passwords are encrypted and application in **secure**.
-You can create an account and test all functionalities.
+You can safely create an account and test all functionalities.

 ## License